igormiguell/KernelSU/website/docs/guide/rescue-from-bootloop.md

 There are two ways to enter Safe Mode:

-1. The built-in Safe Mode of some systems: Some systems have a built-in Safe Mode that can be accessed by holding down the Volume down button.
+1. The built-in Safe Mode of some systems: Some systems have a built-in Safe Mode that can be accessed by long-pressing the Volume down button.
 In other systems (such as HyperOS), Safe Mode can be activated from the Recovery.
 When entering the system's Safe Mode, KernelSU will also enter this mode and automatically disable the modules.
-2. The built-in Safe Mode of KernelSU: In this case, the method is to **press the Volume down key continuously more than three times** after the first startup screen.
+2. The built-in Safe Mode of KernelSU: In this case, the method is to **press the Volume down key continuously more than three times** after the first boot screen.

 After entering Safe Mode, all the modules on the Module page in the KernelSU manager will be disabled.
 However, you can still perform the "uninstall" operation to remove any modules that may be causing issues.